experimentAccount2/slpkg/README.rst

     +==============================================================================

-Remove packages with all dependencies:
+Remove packages with all dependencies and check if used as dependency:
 Presupposes facility with the option '$ slpkg -s <repository> <packages>' and enabled from configuration file.

 .. code-block:: bash

-    $ slpkg -r Flask
+    $ slpkg -r Flask --check-deps

     Packages with name matching [ Flask ]